nacpacheco/RestAPI_Django/README.md

 Some examples of requests to try and use the endpoints.

- ps: The database contains three characters (id 1 to 3) and few data
+ ps: The database contains three characters (id 1 to 3)

 ### List all Characters
 ```